Samhitha1912/Phishing-Website-Detection/README.md

 # Phishing-Website-Detection

-This project aims at analysing how different ML algorithms can be utilized to predict if a website is legitimate or a phishing one.
+This project aims to analyse how different ML algorithms can be utilized to predict if a website is legitimate or a phishing one.

 ### Project Structure
-This project has four major parts :
+The project has four major parts :

 1. phishing_website.py - This contains the code for our Machine Learning model to predict if a website is legitimate or not, based on training data in 'dataset.csv' file.
 2. app.py - This contains Flask APIs that receives details about the various features of a website through GUI or API calls, determines if it is phishing or legitimate based on our model and returns the value.